 Even after some time spent living in the Bow Valley, Baker Creek Mountain Resort reignited that ‘awe & wonder’ feeling in me that the mountains give their first-time visitors.
-This magical resort brought me back to everything the Rocky Mountains are: beauty, relaxation, adventure, nature, comfort.
+This magical resort brought me back to everything the Rocky Mountains are: beauty, relaxation, adventure, nature, and comfort.

 Whether you are visiting the Rocky Mountains for the first time or know the area like the back of your hand, I cannot recommend a stay at Baker Creek Mountain Resort enough.